Owner / Teacher to Teachers

 Shelly Kwiatkouski is a kinetic jewel.
 She is full of dimension, color, energy, wisdom, humor.
 Shelly teaches yoga classes that embody what it means to be deeply present, creatively challenged, and playfully amused.
 She has dedicated her life to serve, assist, and guide others to flourish in their own power, passion, and purpose.
 Thru avid study, faith, practice and integration, Shelly has crafted a one of kind unique teaching style.
 Her style has been described as intensely passionate, purposeful, and intended to spark growth and change lives.
 Her classes are written by her soul and enacted thru her heart.
 Students have been known to effortlessly lose themselves in their practice, finding what it means to be alive, in the presence of Shelly’s calm and connected energy.
 What Shelly has to offer the world and every yoga community cannot be duplicated or imitated.

-Shelly, a Yoga Alliance certified E-RYT500, YACEP with over 11,000 hours of teaching under her belt, owns/directs her own thriving studio, Hot House Yoga in Ormond Beach, FL.
-Over the last 10 years, this fiery soulful studio has been her venue for which she teaches anatomy, alignment, detox and meditation workshops, beginners hot flow 200 RYT, advanced urban flow 300 RYT teachers pieces of training.
+Shelly, a Yoga Alliance certified E-RYT500, YACEP with over 13,000 hours of teaching under her belt, and is the founder of Hot House Yoga in Ormond Beach, FL.
+Over the last 12 years, this fiery soulful studio has been her venue for which she teaches anatomy, alignment, detox and meditation workshops, beginners hot flow 200 RYT, advanced urban flow 300 RYT teachers pieces of training.
 Shelly is authentic, fresh, intuitive, occasionally inappropriate and educated.
 She is an animal lover on a mission to make a difference.
 If your seeking truth, growth, connectivity, strength, unity, and challenge, Shelly is who you’ve been looking for.
 She is a catalyst for creating an awakened, mindful, and courageous life.

 For additional details about Shelly classes, pieces of training and workshops refer to her webs page ShellyKwiatkouski.com or Follow her on Facebook at @shellykwiatkouskiyoga or contact her directly at Uma@ShellyKwiatkouski.com